Dollar General: Auto racing

 For several years, Dollar General has had a connection with motorsports, particularly in NASCAR.
 The company has previously been a primary sponsor for Joe Gibbs Racing.
 Dollar General sponsored Brian Vickers in the Nationwide Series in 2013.
-Dollar General became a primary sponsor for Matt Kenseth in the Sprint Cup Series starting in 2013.
+Dollar General became a primary sponsor for the number 20 car Joey Logano during the 2012 NASCAR Sprint Cup Series and eventually his replacement, Matt Kenseth, between 2013 to 2016.
 Dollar General and Turner (formerly Braun Racing) have been partnered together since 2008, with the team previously sponsoring cars for Frank Cicci Racing and Kevin Harvick Incorporated.
 In 2010, Dollar General sponsored some races in the Truck Series for Kyle Busch Motorsports, with Kyle Busch in the No. 18 Toyota Tundra, and sponsored Kyle Busch's Motorsports No. 51 Toyota Tundra for four races in 2014, with Busch driving three and Erik Jones driving one.
 Dollar General was the title sponsor for Nationwide Series races held in Charlotte every fall, Chicagoland every summer, and Phoenix in the spring.
 On May 23, 2016, Dollar General announced it would withdraw its sponsorship from NASCAR at the end of the 2016 season.

-Dollar General has also been active in the IndyCar Series since 2008, serving initially as the primary sponsor for owner/driver Sarah Fisher's Sarah Fisher Racing team.
+Dollar General has also been active in the IndyCar Series since 2008, initially as the primary sponsor for owner/driver Sarah Fisher's Sarah Fisher Racing team.
 In 2010, both Fisher and Graham Rahal drove part-time for the team, finishing 9th at the Honda Grand Prix of St. Petersburg.
 Fisher also led the field at the Peak Antifreeze & Motor Oil Indy 300 at Chicagoland Speedway.
 In 2011, Dollar General continued to sponsor Sarah Fisher Racing; the team was still part-time, but Ed Carpenter drove for nines races starting at the 2011 Indianapolis 500.
 Dollar General ceased its sponsorship of Sarah Fisher Racing in 2012.